dznym/Projet_node_CDOF5_Yannis_Guilherme_Dany_Noufel/README.md

 So in order to use the website, first click on the backend link [Render](https://todo-app-backend-67og.onrender.com/) then wait for a few minutes until it loads and you see all the database in JSON format.

 Then you can run the frontend [Netlify](https://teal-genie-09261e.netlify.app/) and everything will work.

+If you then want to access Swagger just go to [Swagger](https://todo-app-backend-67og.onrender.com/api-docs/)

 #### Site
 ![image site](images/site.png)